AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 .. _sec:gpu:parameters:

 The following inputs parameters control the behaviour of amrex when running on GPUs.
+They should be prefaced by "amrex" in your :cpp:`inputs` file.

 +-------------------+-----------------------------------------------------------------------+-------------+-------------+
 |                   | Description                                                           |   Type      | Default     |